UMaine Extension: Connecting with Maine Communities During COVID-19

 Publication orders: We are still processing orders from our publication catalog, including pesticide application training materials.

-Veterinary diagnostic services: The Veterinary Diagnostic Lab is still accepting samples.
-This could change as the COVID-19 situation progresses.
-For the most current status, please call 207.581.3874 or visit our website before submitting samples.
+Veterinary diagnostic services: The Veterinary Diagnostic Lab is accepting samples with prior notification.
+For more information, please call 207.581.3874 or visit our website before submitting samples.

-Soil testing: The Analytical Lab and Maine Soil Testing Service is hoping that operations will continue through the spring and summer but this is subject to change as the University policies evolve.
+Soil testing: The Analytical Lab and Maine Soil Testing Service is open for business.
 We are encouraging clients to mail or ship samples to the lab rather than in-person drop off.
 Lab staff will process samples as fast as possible but clients should anticipate some delays as staffing levels may be reduced.
-Updates will be posted on the lab web page.

 New Resources to Meet New Needs